LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 resources in the LC on which tests are run.
 Specifically, the machines 'ruby', 'lassen', and 'corona', respectively.
 Jobs that will run in pipeline(s) on each resource are defined in the files listed in the ``include`` section above.
-Note that the stage labels above appear on each Gitlab CI run webpage as the title of a column containing other information about what is run in that stage, such as build and test jobs.
+Note that the stage labels above appear on each Gitlab CI run web page as the title of a column containing other information about what is run in that stage, such as build and test jobs.